RESEARCH STARTER

 A continuous upscaling of turbines, further reductions of generation costs, and offshore applications are technological challenges for wind technology.
 However, wind energy faces additional challenges to its expansion in the lack of transmission grid capacities or simple grid connections.
 Normally, wind farms are located in rural and remote areas and are therefore usually far from centers of power consumption.
 This creates the challenge to adapt the grid infrastructure to enable the electricity generated on wind farms to be transported from rural to urban and industrial areas.
 Commonly, however, rural grid infrastructures have not been designed to absorb great amounts of energy, creating a demand for strengthening the existing structures.
 Additionally, new power lines will be needed to connect windy areas.

 Another challenge to integrating wind power into the energy mix of fossil, nuclear, and nonwind renewable energies is to accommodate its characteristic unstable power production.
 The power generation can fluctuate, depending on wind conditions.
-At the moment, this requires other power plants as backup systems to balance the gaps.
+This requires other power plants as backup systems to balance the gaps.
 Precise meteorological wind forecasting already facilitates the matching of wind generation with other capacities.
 If wind energy is to contribute a greater share of the power mix, additional strategies for energy saving and equalization of fluctuating power generation will be essential.
 Battery storage systems, pumped-storage stations, or a transformation to hydrogen are potential solutions.

 Offshore Wind Energy